 Read ahead a bit and you’ll see you will be aerating your lawn.
 Try your best to predict 24 hours before you’ve completed the lawn aerating and brew a compost tea with mychorrizhae.

-Or it might be better to thatch and aerate the turf on one day and start the next day by spraying the compost tea.
+It might be better to thatch and aerate the turf on one day and start the next day by spraying the compost tea.
 Read ahead and try to get a feel of the timeline of the lawn repair project.

 Do a little research or your location and the conditions in your yard.
 If you’ve had problem areas in the past like insect, drought or disease you can try using an endophyte enhanced grass seed.